 The best way to get what you need is to take a look at the bits you have to bring and then go to the store.
 Hobby Lobby, Michael’s, and JoAnn Fabrics had some pretty useful stuff, though JoAnn’s had the best selection.
 Hardware stores will tend to have the large, sectioned cases (designed for screws, nails, washers, etc.) but are more limited with smaller storage (often requiring you to buy all the screws and nails inside to get the case… lame…).
 Fishing gear had some decent, smaller packages, but again—you might have to buy some fishing supplies you don’t need to get the actual storage container.

-Check back for part three, in which i'll discuss some great ways to store cards.
+Check out part three, in which we discuss some great ways to store cards.